beevik/go6502/README.md

 *
 ```

-To get further help about a command, type `help` followed by the command name.
+To get more information about a command, type `help` followed by the command
-In some cases, you will be shown a list of subcommands that must be used with
+name.
+In some cases, you will be shown a list of subcommands that must be used
-the command.
+with the command.
 Let's try `help step`.

 ```
 * help step